-To receive Export Market Access grants, applicants must identify 1 – 3 foreign markets they wish to enter or expand their presence in per application.
+To receive Export Market Access grants, applicants can identify up to two foreign markets they wish to enter or expand their presence in per application.
 Eligible businesses can apply for Ontario government funding to offset the following project expenses:

-- Exhibiting at trade shows (coverage for up to 3 events and any related rental costs);
+- Exhibiting at trade shows (coverage for up to two events and any related rental costs);

-- Up to $150 per day for up to 2 representatives to cover travel and per diem costs;
+- Up to $150 per day for up to two representatives to cover travel and per diem costs;

 - Third-party marketing research;